-With your most sensitive photos, Signal allows you to set messages to disappear after a short period — anywhere from 5 seconds, to a week.
+With your most sensitive photos, Signal allows you to set messages to disappear after a short period — anywhere from 30 seconds, to four weeks, or a custom time of your choice.
 The catch: There’s no such thing as an app that can completely prevent someone from saving a photo.
 Just like any app, the person who you speak to can still save the photo if they choose, so it’s important that you trust them.

 Search for and download it from your preferred app store, or go to signal.org/install from your phone.
 It only works with other Signal users, so you will need your conversational partner to install it too.

 After you launch the app, it will ask you to verify your phone number.

 iPhone users: Type in your number and press “Activate This Device.”
 You’ll receive a six-digit code through a text message.
 Type in the code and press “Submit Verification Code.”

 Android users: Type in your phone number, press “Register” and wait for the app to verify your phone number.
 When it finishes, it will ask if you want to make Signal your default messaging app, which will allow you to receive traditional text messages and Signal messages within the app.
 That’s up to you, but it’s important to remember that Signal will not encrypt conversations with anyone using traditional text messages.